-Our technology committee currently consists of Dr. Boyce, as chair, and Messrs.
-Kowal and Chouinard.
+Our technology committee currently consists of Dr. Boyce, as chair, and Mr. Ayyar and Ms. Carter.
 The technology committee's responsibilities include:

-- assessing technology trends that could affect the industries in which we operate, our strategic direction and our investment decisions; - assisting the Board in its oversight of our investments in technology, including through acquisitions and other business development activities; - annually reviewing and advising on our research and development expenditure plans (both internal and contracted), including the technical relevance of proposed activities; - assessing our technical workforce and its suitability for meeting our needs, including science and engineering leadership and provide guidance on development and succession planning for critical scientific and technology experts; and
+- assessing technology trends that could affect the industries in which we operate, our strategic direction and our investment decisions; - assisting the Board in its oversight of our investments in technology, including through acquisitions and other business development activities; - annually reviewing and advising on the technical relevance of proposed activities; - assessing our technical workforce and its suitability for meeting our needs, including science and engineering leadership and provide guidance on development and succession planning for critical scientific and technology experts; and